zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 that has a CNAME, but that test is covered by Test Case [DELEGATION05].

-IP addresses for [out-of-bailiwick] name server names are not extracted with this method.
-To get those use method [Get-Del-NS-IPs] or method [Get-Del-NS-Names-and-IPs].
+IP addresses for [out-of-bailiwick] name server names are not extracted with this Method.
+To get those use Method [Get-Del-NS-IPs] or Method [Get-Del-NS-Names-and-IPs].

-This is an [internal method] that can be referred to by other methods in this document, but not by Test Case specifications.
+This is an [internal Method] that can be referred to by other Methods in this document, but not by Test Case specifications.

 ### Inputs